Pranav-Kumar-Singh-038/Fight/README.md

 1. Clone the repository or download the source code as a ZIP file.
 2. Extract the contents of the ZIP file, if necessary.
 3. Open the `index.html` file in a web browser.

-   Also
-* Your can Directly play the game <a href="https://fight-pranavkumarsingh.netlify.app/">here</a>.
+Alternatively, you can play the game directly [here](https://fight-pranavkumarsingh.netlify.app/).

 That's it!
 You should now be able to play the Simple Fighting Game on your local machine.

 ## Usage
-Upon opening the game in your web browser, the game starts, you can control the player character using the specified keys or buttons for movement and attack.
+Upon opening the game in your web browser, the game starts, and you can control the player character using the specified keys or buttons for movement and attack.
 Enjoy the game and defeat your opponents!

-To play the Character on the left, use the keys A,W,D,space for left, jump, right and attack commands respectively.
+- To play the character on the left, use the keys A, W, D, Space for left, jump, right, and attack commands, respectively.
-Likewise To play the Character on the right, use the keys arrowLeft, arrowUp, arrowRight, arrowDown for left, jump, right and attack commands respectively.
+- To play the character on the right, use the keys ArrowLeft, ArrowUp, ArrowRight, ArrowDown for left, jump, right, and attack commands, respectively.

+## Future Features
+The Simple Fighting Game is an ongoing project, and the following features will be implemented in the future:

+- Sound effects and vibration to enhance the gaming experience.
+- Character selection to allow players to choose their preferred fighters.
+- Adjustments to prevent players from moving out of the canvas width.
+- Implementation of enemy AI for single-player mode.
+- Optimization for mobile devices to make the game playable on smartphones and tablets.
+- Addition of Jest tests to ensure maximum code coverage.
+- Personalized comments and documentation to enhance code readability and understanding.
+- Exploration and explanation of the CSS used in the project.
+- Implementation of turning animations for the characters when they cross each other.

+Stay tuned for updates as these features are added to the game!

 ## Credits
 The creation of the Simple Fighting Game was made possible with the help of various resources and tutorials.
 We would like to acknowledge the following: